yash04747/docs/docs/guides/advanced-panel-templates.md

 ---

 # Panel Templates

-As of Redux <strong>3.4.2.9+</strong>, the Redux templates have been decoupled from the core.
-That means that ANY developer can take the template files, and override them for their own customized Redux panel.
+As of Redux <strong>3.4.3+</strong>, the Redux templates have been decoupled from the core.
+That means that ANY developer can take the template files and override them for their own customized Redux panel.

 ::: warning Table of Contents
 [[toc]]
 :::

 ## How's it done?
-To do this is trivial.
+To do this is simple.
 First, copy the templates from `~/ReduxCore/templates/panel` to a different location.

 ::: danger
 Never, ever, **EVER** modify ReduxCore.
 Always move things out of the core to make modifications.